-So with different people suggesting different things, we’re brought to our next subject…
+So with different people suggesting different things, we’re brought to our next urgent subject…

 So we've covered the drop bin, let's discuss the coveted gear list that everybody will probably be asking about every day in the months prior in the Facebook group!
 Before I mention anything, do NOT wear any cotton!
 If cotton is touching your body, you will feel pain.
 Let’s begin with the clothing that I wore.
 Again, this is just what I went with.
 If you’ve done all of your extreme endurance events wearing flannel My Little Pony pajama pants, then you need to wear your flannel My Little Pony pajama pants.
 Nobody is here to judge.
 Even if you’re a brony.
 Just don't talk to us about clopping, please.

 - Pants – in 2013 I wore thick tactical stryke pants.
 I kid you not.
 These pants protected me from the errant twigs and branches that would otherwise cut and scrape people’s legs.
 The numerous pockets made access to food and other things a cinch.
 It was light enough and I could let it scrape and slide against the ground without consequence.
 That was 2013.
 I wore the same in 2014 and I regretted it.
 Why?
 The steeper terrain, that’s why.
-Most of the time spent up the steeper elevation grades inherent in ’14 were spent holding the crotch of those pants up.
+Most of the time spent up the steeper elevation grades inherent in ’14 were spent holding the crotch of those pants up as it constantly tried to stretch against my legs, hindering my movement.
 I wished I had worn tight compression pants that year, accepting that they were going to get ripped up a little.
-Then again, there always is the option for those MLP pajama bottoms in 2015…
+Then again, there always is the option for those MLP pajama bottoms…

 Now that I've got the benefit of hindsight - go for the compression pants.
 Lesson well learned, and rewards well gained.
-In 2015 I wore Perl Izumi compression pants and I couldn't have been happier.
+In UB events now I wear Perl Izumi compression pants and I couldn't have been happier.
 If you need pockets, go for compression pants that have a back pocket.
 As for Tahoe in 2016, I went for the warmer gear.
 I wore two layers with a wetsuit over it all.
 Just read the weather forecast and be smart.

 - Shirt – Again, read into the weather forecast with this one.
 I wore a long sleeve, loose undershirt with one of those black “I’m training for a Spartan race” short sleeve shirts over it when it was cold in 2013.
 Remember, staying active will keep you warm!
 2014 was just a long sleeved underarmor shirt, which turned out just fine in the 70 degree weather.
 2015 I wore the same thing and had no issues whatsoever.
 Bring shirts for 30, 50 and 70 degree weather.
 Tahoe 2016 was on the extreme cold end of the spectrum, so I had an undershirt, wetsuit and sheddable shell with a windbreaker tied around my waist just in case.